by the Resolution of the Board

 System of Monetary Policy Instruments of the National Bank

 buy/sell back securities auction

 sell/buy back securities auction

 Currently, the market’s capabilities in absorbing available liquidity volumes without the risks of increasing inflation rates as well as without the risks for stability in the foreign exchange market are limited.
 Insufficient bank capitalization, low quality of existing borrowers and limitation in attracting new borrowers make it difficult for the existing excess of the tenge liquidity in the money market to seep into the real sector of the economy.

-In view of this, the National Bank will continue with its policy of tying up the structural liquidity surplus; this effort will require a further translation of accents in the course of its sterilization to the monetary policy instruments with longer maturities within the framework of open market operations.
+In view of this, the National Bank will continue with its policy of tying up the structural liquidity surplus; this effort will require a further shift in emphasis in the course of its sterilization towards the monetary policy instruments with longer maturities within the framework of open market operations.
 With that in mind, the National Bank will continue issuing short-term notes with maturities of 91, 182 and 364 days that will also contribute to the building of the yield curve segment for a horizon of up to one year.